 Tips

-- Threadz is supported on Windows and Mac as well as iOS and Android, but we recommend using full-screen devices.
-Full-screen devices make it easier to view and download the data.
+• Threadz is supported on Windows and Mac as well as iOS and Android, but we recommend using a desktop or laptop computer.
+These devices make it easier to view, interact with, and download the data.

 How do I use Threadz?